 Now Altuve went on to have a very nice year and probably returned his value, so some would say this guy nailed it.
 Smart fantasy baseball managers know he cost himself a ton of value.
 He could have safely waited until the eighth or ninth round to draft Altuve and taken a more proven player in the third.
 So maybe he got third-round value out of Altuve, but his ninth-round pick was just a run-of-the-mill ninth-round pick.
 It was a great call on the player.
 It was a terrible mistake as a draft pick.

-3. Use a paper cheat sheet
+Use a paper cheat sheet

 But Fantrax and other draft sites show who’s been drafted and who hasn’t.
 Why the extra piece of paper?
 Two reasons.
 First, while it’s easy to see who is available overall, the speed at which most drafts move means it’s not always easy to see how many draftable players are available at any one position.

 More importantly, though, you want a cheat sheet with your own rankings, because the default rankings for any site are going to conflict with your values.
 Your favorite end-game sleepers might be so buried on the site you forget all about them in the heat of the draft.
 Your cheat sheet will help you stay on top of the available player pool better and ensure you maximize value later in the draft.
-Don’t worry, we’ll have some printable cheat sheets for you once the player pools are a little more clear.
+Don’t worry, we’ll have some printable cheat sheets for you once the player pools are a little more solidified.

-5. Draft two top starting pitchers in the first four to five rounds
+Draft two top starting pitchers in the first four to five rounds

 It definitely hurts to bypass some of the great hitters in the earlier rounds, but with more hitting positions to fill, you can make up for it during the rest of the draft.
 It’s virtually impossible to make up the production an elite starting pitcher can provide.

 You can wait on the middle infield

 Most online drafts move too fast to meaningfully track rosters of the entire league and even in 12-team leagues, it’s very hard to predict which players will go off the board in between your picks.
 What you can do is try to keep an eye on the positional needs of the owners who draft in close proximity.
-It might help you decide between two players you’re targeting.
+It might help you decide between the two players you’re targeting.
 For example, if you know the owners drafting before and after you already have two closers, you might wait on the closer you want and grab your second starting catcher.
 If you’re within a few slots of the turn (3rd-4th, 9th-10th) this really comes in handy.